Sun Devil Nation shines at Camp T

 🏈 Come prepared

-Wear comfotable shoes: Be prepared to walk.Parking is limited (ADA parking is an option, but must have decal) and the walk from the parking areas to the practice field does require some up and down hill areas.
-A cart service will be available, but there aren't enough carts for everyone at every moment, so thanks for your patience.
+- Be ready to walk: Parking is limited (ADA parking is available with a decal), and the route from parking to the practice field includes uphill and downhill sections.
+A cart service will be running, but carts won’t be available for everyone at all times.
+Thank you for your patience.

-Bring print rosters: We encourage you to print the Sun Devil roster from home and bring it up with you.
+- Bring printed rosters: We encourage you to print the Sun Devil roster from home and bring it up with you.
 To keep Camp T clean and be sustainable, we won't print massive amounts.
 It's less for the team to clean up after the Saturday morning practice.
 Download the current Sun Devil Football roster on sundevils.com.

-Pack plenty of water and small coolers: There won't be free water and the camp is not built for a great concessions distribution.
+- Pack plenty of water and small coolers: There won't be free water and the camp is not built for a great concessions distribution.
 Please plan accordingly and bring plenty of water.
 There will be concessions, but you are allowed to bring small coolers, etc.

 🏈 Out of bounds

-No alcohol: Please don't put staff in a tough situation.
+- No alcohol: Please don't put staff in a tough situation.

-No popup tents or umbrellas.
+- No popup tents or umbrellas.
 There isn't a lot of space, and not having them allows for easier views of Sun Devil touchdowns.

 🏈 The experience